wagood/laralist/README.md

 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9.0%2B-blue?style=flat-square)

 * [Dynamic Mail Config](https://github.com/ikechukwukalu/dynamicmailconfig) enables each user to send emails through your app using their own unique email configuration.

+* [Dynamic Model for Laravel](https://github.com/laracraft-tech/laravel-dynamic-model).
+You may need to handle multiple tables via a single model.
+Here Laravel Dynamic Model comes into play!

 * [Google Photo CLI](https://github.com/OctopyID/GPhotoCLI) GPhoto streamlines the photo uploading process and helps you keep your photo library organized.
 Say goodbye to manual photo uploads and hello to efficient photo management with GPhoto.

 * [Filament](https://filamentphp.com/) is a collection of tools for rapidly building beautiful TALL stack apps, designed for humans.